 The South contains all sides of all arguments.
 And damn if lots of them aren’t wrong and totally illogical, but we’re not here to argue the South.
 We’re just here to write about it.

 Help the best of The South stay as is.
 Let the bitter past be studied not re-lived.
-These are tenuous times and it’s hard to know what to say but I’ll tell you one thing, there’s a damn sight more kind and generous folks living here in my neighborhood than there are the stereotypical Rebel flag bearing assholes.
+These are tenuous times and it’s hard to know what to say but I’ll tell you one thing, there’s a damn sight more kind and generous folks living here in my neighborhood than there are the stereotypical Rebel flag bearing assholes that live next door.

 Remember, please, we are not simply a bunch of back-ass swamp-dwelling moonshine-drinking raccoon-hunting mother lovers.
 We are ” arguably” the last true bastion of individuality left in the US.
 The Dead Mule Southern Legitimacy Statement is about describing those things which are uniquely southern, wherever you are.